jh3nd3rs0n/jargyle/README.md

 To route traffic, you will need the following rule results:

--   `routeId`: Specifies the ID for a [route](#6-12-chaining-to-multiple-specified-chains-of-other-socks-servers) (This rule result can be specified multiple times for each route ID)
+-   `routeSelectionStrategy`: Specifies the selection strategy for the next route
--   `routeIdSelectionStrategy`: Specifies the selection strategy for the next route ID to use from the list of route IDs
+-   `selectableRouteId`: Specifies the ID for a selectable [route](#6-12-chaining-to-multiple-specified-chains-of-other-socks-servers) (This rule result is optional.
+This rule result can be specified multiple times for additional routes.)

 These rule results can be used with the following rule conditions: